Classes & Attendance

 During the 6th and 7th week of the term, students are preparing for upcoming performances and therefore students from other classes would not be able to participate.
-Each instructor has the right to inform any student who is making up a class whether they may participate and to what degree.
+Each instructor has the right to inform any student who is making up a class whether they may participate or only observe the class.

-Missing more than two of your scheduled class times can be grounds for repeating a term as decided by the instructor.
-Even though a student may make up their missed classes, the student is also required to be part of an ensemble.
-Missing their regularly scheduled class jeopardizes their involvement within that ensemble.
+Missing more than two of your scheduled class times can be grounds for repeating a term. even though a student may make up their missed classes, the student is also required to be part of an ensemble.
+Missing their regularly scheduled class jeopardizes their involvement within the ensemble.

 Sometimes a student may wish or need to take time off from classes due to personal reasons.
-Should this occur, please contact The Institution Theater office.
+Should this occur, please contact The Institution Theater office immediately.
 Please note that when you return, the instructors reserve the right to place you in an appropriate level at their discretion.